How To Get Involved

 • Proactive and self-motivated — go-getters who take initiative.

-• Experienced in one or more of the following areas: communications, event planning, policy, or outreach.
+• Experienced in one or more of the following areas: communications, event planning and management, policy, or outreach.

 • Set up for success — before applying, please ensure the following: